Vipera nikolskii

 Common names: Nikolsky's adder, forest-steppe adder.

-Vipera nikolskii is a venomous viper species found in Ukraine, eastern Romania, and southwestern Russia.
-No subspecies are currently recognized.
+Vipera nikolskii is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
+The species is native to Ukraine, eastern Romania, and southwestern Russia.
+No subspecies are recognized as being valid.

 Etymology

 The specific name, nikolskii, is in honor of Russian herpetologist Alexander Mikhailovich Nikolsky.

 Description

-Adults of V. nikolskii are short and thick-bodied, growing to a maximum total length (including tail) of 680 mm.
+Adults of Vipera nikolskii are short and thick-bodied, growing to a maximum total length (including tail) of 680 mm.

 Holotype: ZDKU 14704, according to Golay et al. (1993).

-Geographic range
+Geographic distribution

 Vipera nikolskii is spread in Central Ukraine and southwestern Russia.
 Mallow et al. (2003) mention that the distribution is concentrated in the forest-steppe zone of the Kharkiv region in Ukraine.

 The type locality, according to Golay et al. (1993), is the banks of the Uda River, between Besljudovka and Vasishtshevo, near Kharkiv.